openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 ### 📐 Evaluation metrics and algorithm

-Evaluate the Spellcheck is a hard task.
+Evaluating the Spellcheck is a hard task.

-Most of the existing metrics and evaluation algorithm compute the similarity between the reference and the prediction such as BLEU or ROUGE scores.
-Others calculate the Precision-Recall on modified tokens for tokens classification tasks.
+Most of the existing metrics and evaluation algorithms compute the similarity between the reference and the prediction such as BLEU or ROUGE scores.
+Others calculate the Precision-Recall on modified tokens for token classification tasks.

 But in our case, we would like to estimate how well the Spellcheck performs on recognizing and fixing the right elements in the list of ingredients.
 Therefore we need to compute the Precision-Recall of correctly modified tokens.